Home / Nuclear Exercise Testing | Top Heart Testing in NYС

 Typically, the following drugs may be stopped before a nuclear stress test, however, be sure to ask the Manhattan heart specialist before stopping these drugs and follow his instructions:

 Doctor’s Note: Do not eat or drink anything for at least three hours prior to your nuclear stress test except for water.
 A nuclear stress test is a two part test with the first part 1.5 hours and the second part 30 minutes.
 The second part will take place anywhere from 3 to 14 hours after the first part.
-If you are pregnant or suspect that you might be, let the NYC cardiologist know immediately.
+If you are pregnant or suspect that you might be, find best cardiologists or Dr. Reisman and let him know immediately.
 Nuclear Cardiology tests are not performed if you are pregnant.